alshival/openAI-Discord-Bot/README.md

 * If you were requesting a financial chart, use `!label_last stock-chart`.
 * For any other cases, use `!label_last other`.

+Once you have collected prompts you wish to include in training the keras layer, an administrator can run `!retrain_keras` to retrain the layer.
+Plans to replace this layer with a small local pretrained language model are in the works.
+We need a local layer for relaying tasks, as depending on an API may slow down the bot as we must wait for a response.
+This is why the bot was designed to use openAi's API only once when using `!fefe`.

 ### Retraining

 Once you have labeled a series of prompts, a Discord server administrator can initiate the retraining of the Keras layer from within Discord by running the command `!retrain_keras`.
 This process will utilize the labeled data to fine-tune the model and enhance its performance.
 After retraining, the bot should have an improved understanding of the labeled categories and provide more accurate responses.